PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 17:04:33
+Last updated: 2024-04-02 17:05:07
-Random Quote: Technology is teaching us to be human again. - Simon Mainwaring
+Random Quote: A prudent question is one half of wisdom. - Francis Bacon